 There is always a chance that a baby will be injured during childbirth, though, thankfully, it doesn’t happen often.
-Fewer than three percent of babies suffer some birth trauma in the U.S., but those that do are often injured due to the improper handling of labor or delivery by medical professionals or the misuse of delivery instruments.
-Birth injuries often happen to the head, neck, and shoulders because babies are typically born head-first, but sometimes injuries occur to other parts of the body as well.
+Fewer than three percent of babies suffer some birth trauma in the U.S., but those who do are often injured due to the improper handling of labor or delivery by medical professionals or the misuse of delivery instruments.

 There are some key aspects of pregnancy, labor, and delivery that, when carefully monitored, can help prevent birth traumas.
-When doctors fail to do these things, and the baby suffers injuries as a result, it may be considered medical malpractice, and the doctor may be held responsible for the error.
+When doctors fail to do these things, and the baby suffers injuries as a result, it may be considered birth injury malpractice, and the doctor may be held responsible for the error.

 Some of the most important elements of birth trauma prevention are: